tiliado/nuvolaplayer/doc/pages/apps/tutorial.md

 =======================

-If you would like to have your service integration **maintained as a part of Nuvola Player project** and distributed in Nuvola Player repository, follow these steps:
+If you would like to have your service integration **maintained as a part of Nuvola Apps project** and distributed in Nuvola Player repository, follow these steps:

   * Make sure your script follows the [Service Integration Guidelines](:apps/guidelines.html).
-  * Make sure your ``integrate.js`` contain proper copyright information "Copyright 2014 Your name &lt;your e-mail&gt;".
+  * Make sure your ``integrate.js`` contain proper copyright information "Copyright 2017 Your name &lt;your e-mail&gt;".
   * The test service used in tutorial and guide contains 2-Clause BSD license.
 If you have severe reasons to choose a different license, update license text in both ``integrate.js`` and ``LICENSE`` files.